Pybounce/spiky_situation/README2.md

   - Then can have an animation constantly playing, and at the end, fire a projectile by adding a component or SOMETHING idk
   - Wouldn't want to constantly add/remove since it would change topology too much
   - Could have ProjectileShooter, and then another component named Shoot that is SparseStorage
+- HOWEVER: If I have 2 components on an entity with the same Timer stuff and I tick them both, then really, it should be fine.
+It should stay in sync and even if not, stages are short lived

 #### ToDo